Stay on Track

 Is there a deadline to participate?

 - No, you can start Stay on Track whenever works for you, up until the last day of classes.

 Will I receive academic credit for participating in Stay on Track?

-- Stay on Track is not an academic program so you won't receive academic credit for your involvement, but it will appear on your co-curricular record.
+- Stay on Track is not an academic program so you won't receive academic credit for your involvement, but it can appear on your co-curricular record.